LMS-Libraray-Managment-System-for-Db/Book-Summarizer/README.md

-# Book-Summarizer
+# PDF Summarizer

-An Application that extracts and summarizes text from BOOKs using advanced NLP models.
-Built with Flask, PyPDF2, and Hugging Face's pre-trained models.
+This project is a web application that allows users to upload PDF files and get a summarized version of the text content.
+The application uses a pre-trained model from Hugging Face for text summarization.

+## Features

+- Upload PDF files
+- Extract text from PDF
+- Summarize the extracted text using a pre-trained model

+## Project Structure